 The health professional taking a sample of your child's blood will:

 The test result is usually given as a percentage.
-The Canadian Diabetes Association recommends:
+Diabetes Canada (formerly the Canadian Diabetes Association) recommends:

 The A1c test result also can be used to find your child's estimated average glucose, or eAG.
 The eAG and A1c show the same thing in two different ways.
 They both help you learn more about your child's average blood sugar range over the past 2 to 3 months.